henrichg/PhoneProfilesPlus/docs/pp_features.md

 - ...

 __Notes:__
+- Shizuku is supported for non-rooted devices in parameters that normally require root
 - Lockscreen paarameter working only for non-secure lockscreen
-- Airplane mode: requires root
+- Airplane mode: requires root or Shizuku
-- Mobile data: requires root
+- Mobile data: requires root or Shizuku
-- Power save mode: requires root
+- Power save mode: requires root or Shizuku
 - GPS: for not-rooted devices requires grant of WRITE_SECURE_SETTINGS
 - NFC: for not-rooted devices requires grant of WRITE_SECURE_SETTINGS
 - Location mode: requires grant of WRITE_SECURE_SETTINGS